fastapi/fastapi/docs/en/docs/tutorial/sql-databases.md

 And with this, the Pydantic *model* is compatible with ORMs, and you can just declare it in the `response_model` argument in your *path operations*.

-You will be able to return a database model and it will read the data from it.
+You will be able to return a database model, and it will read the data from it.

 #### Technical Details about ORM mode